Streaming

 Spoilers ahead for The Lost Flowers of Alice Hart.
 Holly Ringland’s best-selling novel, The Lost Flowers of Alice Hart, begins with the titular character having a dark vision.
 “I knew when I read the first page about a nine-year-old Alice Hart sitting at the end of a laneway dreaming of ways to set her father on fire, that I had to bring this to the screen,” Sarah Lambert, who adapted the book for Prime Video’s new series of the same name, recently explained to Harper’s Bazaar.
 “It was one of the best opening lines I had ever read.”

-According to the author’s website, nine-year-old Alice Hart lives in isolation by the sea with her flower-loving mother, Agnes, and her abusive father, Clem.
-Though Agnes, who is expecting another child, plans on leaving her husband, she never follows through.
-Meanwhile, Alice has visions of setting Clem ablaze, and one day a fire at their family home results in her parents’ deaths.
-Afterward, she is taken in by her paternal grandmother, June, a flower farmer who raises Alice on “the language of Australian native flowers, a way to say the things that are too hard to speak.”
+Starring Sigourney Weaver and Alycia Debnam-Carey, the first three episodes of the seven-part drama series, which premiere on Aug.
+4., adhere to the book’s general arc and are dedicated to Alice’s upbringing in Australia.
+The second half, which focuses on events from Alice’s twenties, drops in weekly installments until the Sept.
+1 finale.
+According to Ringland’s website, 9-year-old Alice Hart lives in isolation by the sea with her flower-loving mother, Agnes, and her abusive father, Clem.
+Agnes, who is expecting another child, plans on leaving her husband, but she never follows through, while Alice has visions of setting Clem ablaze.
+One day, a fire at the family home results in both parents’ deaths, and afterward, Alice’s paternal grandmother, June — a flower farmer who raises Alice on “the language of Australian native flowers, a way to say the things that are too hard to speak” — takes her in.

 Hugh Stewart/Amazon Studios